samsheffield/2D_Game_Design/docs/week8.md

 ## Uploading your work

-itch.io:
+For itch.io:
-- Upload the zipped WebGL build
+- Upload a zipped WebGL build.
-- Also upload the zipped desktop build.
+- Set the Dimensions to 1280 x 720
 - Add a description of your game
+- Also upload a zipped desktop build (Mac or PC okay!).
-- If you set visibility to private use the password we agree upon in class.
+- After testing, set the visibility to Public or Restricted (use SAM as the password).

-Canvas:
+For Canvas:
 I need the URL to your zipped Unity project folder:
-- Name the zip file yourname_midtermproject_2d.
+- Name the zip file _yourname_midtermproject_2d.zip_
 - Include a file called readme.txt somewhere in the zip file which credits any assets you might use.
+You can create this using either Notepad on PC or TextEdit on Mac

 I also need the URL to your itch.io page.
 - Please don't forget!